wazuh/wazuh-documentation/source/user-manual/capabilities/sec-config-assessment/security-configuration-assessment.rst

    rules:
      - 'f:/etc/fstab -> NIN !r:^# && r:/media && r:noexec;'

-These controls are included in the *compliance* section, and it is designed to allow the addition of more compliance controls.

 SCA scan results
 ^^^^^^^^^^^^^^^^

-SCA scan results appear as alerts when a check has changed its status based on reporting just the different results between scans to the manager.
-Only the necessary events to keep the last global status of the scan are sent by agents, avoiding the flooding of unnecessary events in each scan.
+SCA scan results appear as alerts when a check has changed its status between scans.
+Only the events that are necessary to keep the global status of the scan updated are sent by agents, avoiding the flooding of unnecessary events in each scan.

-Differences between scan results are alerted and updated to warn the users about the detected changes.
-Here we can see how alerts look like:
+An alert example can be seen here:

 .. code-block:: none